SAP/ai-sdk-js/packages/langchain/README.md

     ...others
 ```

-If you pass API keys they are ignored, since you're not inteded to call the vendor's endpoints directly.
+If you pass API keys, they are ignored, as it is not intended to call the vendor's endpoints directly.
 Instead, the credentials in the binding are used to call SAP's LLM Proxy.

 ### OpenAI

-We offer two types of clients for OpenAI models.
+We offer two types of clients for OpenAI models: chat and embedding.
-Currenty these are chat and embedding models.

-All clients assume the same set of default values as [Langchain's default OpenAI client](https://www.npmjs.com/package/@langchain/openai) does.
+All clients assume the same set of default values as [LangChain's default OpenAI client](https://www.npmjs.com/package/@langchain/openai) does.

 #### Chat

 There are two common APIs, `.invoke()` for simple text completion and `.generate()` for chat completion.
-You can also combine them with the usual Langchain functionality, e.g. prompt templates.
+You can also combine them with the usual LangChain functionality, e.g. prompt templates.

 A simple text completion might look like: